mebeim/aoc/2020/README.md

 ```

-The above loop which adjust the "destination" value according to the rules can
+The above loop adjusts the "destination" value according to the rules can be
-be simplified using [conditional expressions][py-conditional-expression]:
+simplified using [conditional expressions][py-conditional-expression]:

 ```python
         dst = maxcup if cur == mincup else cur - 1